ezl/tapwater-old/wp-content/plugins/wpsso-schema-json-ld/readme.txt

 = 3.0.0 =

 (2020/03/27) Moved all Schema type and sub-type modules from the Premium version to the Free / Standard version.
 Refactored the Schema Markup settings page metaboxes and tabs.

-= 2.25.0 =

-(2020/03/14) Moved support for the 'aggregateRating' and 'review' properties from the Premium version to the Free / Standard version.

-= 2.24.0 =

-(2020/03/11) Moved the Document SSO &gt; Priority Media &gt; Schema JSON-LD Markup / Rich Results options from WPSSO Core to the WPSSO JSON add-on.